 Have any lessons been learned?

 One farmer who lost nearly half of his lambs and a quarter of his ewes reports that he had learned one thing from the storm that might be useful in years to come.
 The paddocks where losses were least were those with lots of scattered tussock grasses and flax bushes.
-There wasn't a lot of pasture or traditional shelter in the form of windbreaks, but the tussock allowed the ewes and lambs to get in underneath, the snow was kept off the lambs and the little bit of sustenance the ewes could get by eating the crowns helped them survive the storm.
+There wasn't a lot of pasture or traditional shelter in the form of windbreaks, but the tussock allowed the ewes and lambs to get in underneath, the snow was kept off the lambs, and the little bit of sustenance the ewes could get by eating the crowns helped them survive the storm.

 Ironically in most years paddocks like this would not be ideal for lambing because of insufficient pasture, but the unusual nature of the storm meant they had advantages over paddocks with more pasture and better windbreaks.

-In future, Southland farmers may well consider establishing scattered tussock/flax bushes in more of their paddocks as well as providing their more traditional tree/shrub shelterbelts.
+In the future, Southland farmers may well consider establishing scattered tussock/flax bushes in more of their paddocks as well as providing their more traditional tree/shrub shelterbelts.